scottlapoint/remix_services_4_sale/README.md

 $3 - Salt N Pepa - A Blitz Of Salt-N-Pepa Hits: The Hits Remixed\
 $5 - Snap! – Snap!
 Attack - The Remixes\
 $10 - Tiësto – Kaleidoscope Remixed\
+$5 - The Corrs – Forgiven, Not Forgotten\
+$5 - The Corrs – Talk On Corners\
+$5 - The Corrs – In Blue\
 $5 - Village People - The Best Of Village People\
 $10 - Kaskade - Fire & Ice (2xCD)\

 -----------------------------------------------------------------------------------\